stat545ubc-2023/assignment-b1-christine747/README.md

 **README.md**: This markdown file contains details and overview about the project including what files are in the repository and what information each file contains.

-**assignmentb1.rmd**: This markdown file contains an initial exploratory analysis for part 1 of this mini-project.
+**assignmentb1.rmd**: This markdown file contains creating a function, function examples, and function testing.

-**mini-assignmentb1.md**: This file is the knitted output for the first project milestone with contents identical to mini-project-1.rmd.
+**assignmentb1.md**: This file is the knitted output with contents identical to assignmentb1.rmd.

 **.gitignore**: This text file tells git not to track certain files and folders that I don't want uploaded to my master repository.
 Needed if you want to configure a new repo.